Foundations of Static and Dynamic Absolute Concentration Robustness: Introduction

-Clearly, the elegance and simplicity of the Shinar-Feinberg criterion lends weight to the notion of ACR.
-However, if the aim is to model empirical robustness, the definition of ACR misses the mark to some extent.
-We go on to quote from \cite{shinar2010structural}: \begin{quote} \tt{The function of an ACR-possessing system is thereby protected even against large changes in the overall supply of the system's components.} \end{quote} One might describe the property of function preservation against changes in the supply of system components as {\em functional robustness}.
-Clearly, the function of a biochemical system must be dependent on the measurable aspects such as concentrations of variables.
-We, as experimentalists, may designate any variable with functional consequences to be an output variable.
-The result of this designation is that we identify {\em functional robustness} with {\em empirical robustness}.
-But in so doing, we immediately run into a difficulty because {\em ACR does not necessarily confer empirical robustness} and therefore ACR by itself is not enough to preserve the function of the system.
-Even more than this, there might be systems which lack ACR, including some that have no steady states whatsoever, but nevertheless the system has a variable that shows empirical robustness.

-To demonstrate each of these difficulties in turn, we will first give two simple examples of networks which have ACR as well as satisfy the Shinar-Feinberg criterion but nevertheless fail to model empirical robustness.
-Following this, we give two examples of networks which do not have ACR and yet show robustness in an output variable, thus serving as model candidates for empirical robustness.
+Clearly, the elegance and simplicity of the Shinar-Feinberg criterion lends weight to their notion of ACR (which from now we refer to as {\em static ACR}).
+However, if the aim is to model empirical robustness, the definition of static ACR misses the mark to some extent.
+We go on to quote from \cite{shinar2010structural}: \begin{quote} \tt{The function of an ACR-possessing system is thereby protected even against large changes in the overall supply of the system's components.} \end{quote} Clearly, the function of a biochemical system must depend on measurable aspects such as species concentrations.
+We show that {\em static ACR by itself does not confer empirical robustness} and so static ACR is not enough to preserve the function of the system.
+Moreover, there might be systems which lack static ACR, including some that have no steady states whatsoever, but nevertheless the system has a variable that shows empirical robustness.
+We illustrate these points by first giving two simple examples of networks which have static ACR as well as satisfy the Shinar-Feinberg criterion but nevertheless fail to model empirical robustness.
+Following this, we give two examples of networks which do not have static ACR and yet show robustness in an output variable.

-First, consider the network depicted below in Figure \ref{fig:ergheoruhgo}(a), along with some sample trajectories in Figure \ref{fig:ergheoruhgo}(b) (see Example \ref{ex8} for more details).
+First, consider the reaction network depicted below in Figure \ref{fig:ergheoruhgo}(a), along with some sample trajectories in Figure \ref{fig:ergheoruhgo}(b) (see \ref{ex8} for more details).

-The network in Figure \ref{fig:ergheoruhgo}(a) satisfies the Shinar-Feinberg ACR criterion: \beit \item the deficiency is one -- the two reactions only span a 1 dimensional subspace instead of 2 (see Section \ref{subsec:backgroundinfo}), \item the non-terminal complexes $A+B$ and $2A+B$ differ by the species $A$ -- the reactant polytope (green line) is parallel to the $A$ axis, \enit which implies that the concentration of $A$ shows ACR.
+The network in Figure \ref{fig:ergheoruhgo}(a) satisfies the Shinar-Feinberg ACR criterion: \beit \item the deficiency is one -- the two reactions only span a 1 dimensional subspace instead of 2 (see Section \ref{subsec:backgroundinfo}), \item the non-terminal complexes $A+B$ and $2A+B$ differ by the species $A$ -- the reactant polytope (green line) is parallel to the $A$ axis, \enit which implies that the concentration of $A$ shows static ACR.
 Indeed we can see in the figure on the right that all positive steady states lie on a vertical line.